How solicitors charge their clients

 What is ‘no win, no pay’?

 An agreement, where you pay your solicitor only if there is a successful outcome, is called a 'Conditional Costs Agreement'.
 The written agreement should define what a successful outcome is.
-Solicitors do not charge on a ‘no win, no pay’ basis in criminal or family law cases, or cases where you are seeking damages.
+Solicitors cannot charge on a ‘no win, no pay’ basis in criminal or family law cases.

-A Conditional Costs Agreement may require you to pay, if your case is successful, an additional amount of costs.
+A Conditional Costs Agreement may require you to pay, if your litigation is successful, an additional amount of costs.
 This extra amount can be up to 25% of the costs, but cannot be a proportion of, or vary according to, the amount recovered.
-You do not have to pay this extra amount if your case involves a claim for damages.

 The agreement may exclude disbursements and out-of-pocket expenses which you may have to pay regardless of the outcome of the case.

 NB: If you lose your case under a Conditional Costs Agreement you may have to pay the costs of the other party or parties to the proceedings.
-These are called party-party costs.
+These are called ordered costs.

 - 170 Phillip Street